Divinity candy is a delicious homemade confection! This heirloom Divinity candy recipe is a family holiday tradition and always a special favorite!

-Grandmother’s Divinity was always a part of our Christmas celebration.
-She’d watch the weather carefully during the week before Christmas to pick just the right day, the one with the lowest possible humidity, and she’d begin making this delicious confection.
+She’d watch the weather carefully during the week before Christmas.
+Then she would pick the day with the lowest possible humidity and begin making this delicious confection.

-Since Grandmother had chosen the day with the lowest to no humidity, her divinity would dry well and then we’d package it into waxed paper lined tins that were used from year to year to hold her Christmas candies.
+Since Grandmother had chosen the best day with low to no humidity, her Divinity would dry well.
+Then she packaged it into waxed paper lined containers used to hold her Christmas candies until she later shared with all of us at Christmas.

 When I married, Grandmother gave me a book of her recipes that she’d collected throughout the years.
 Many of them were taught to her by her own mother and grandmother, some were given to her from friends, but most she’d created herself.

-Each Christmas, I carefully pull out my book and turn to the pages of Christmas candies, including her date nut roll recipe and divinity recipe, and make them for my own family.
-Her Christmas tradition continues as I carefully watch the weather to pick just the right day.
+Each year just before Christmas, I carry on the tradition and make Grandmother’s Divinity.
+I remember her advice and research the weather predictions to pick just the right day – the day with the lowest possible humidity.
+Then, I carefully pull out my treasured book of Grandmother’s handwritten recipes and turn to the pages of Christmas candies, including her date nut roll recipe and this Divinity recipe, and make them for my own family.

-Here’s Grandmother’s Divinity Recipe.
-I hope you enjoy it as much as my family does.
+Here’s Grandmother’s Divinity Recipe in detail.
+I hope you enjoy it as much as my family does!

 - 2 cups sugar